qubits-us/SpaceBallz/README.md

 Juggle up to twelve spheres of galatic matter in outer space!!

 3 Game modes.<br>
-Practice - Can set number of balls.<br>
+Practice - Can set number of balls, ball size, ball speed and paddle size.<br>
 Levels - A ball added every 10 seconds.<br>
 Tournaments -Game controlled by tournament server, Tournament server is a Windows 3d application, using ICS and has embedded leader board, displays top 12 gamerz<br>